 An employee receives a payslip, a piece of paper detailing his earnings and the amount of tax deducted, at the conclusion of each week or month.
-As our title suggests, we will now discuss with you how to make a payroll system with payslip.
+As our title suggests, we will now discuss with you how to make a payroll system with a payslip.

 - Firstly, Enter the given formula in E5.